How to Prevent Preterm Birth: 4 Tips All Moms Should Know

 It could be a false alarm, but it’s always better to ask.
 Your provider may run a series of tests including a pelvic exam, an ultrasound, uterine monitoring, and other lab tests to identify if you’re in preterm labor.

-Preterm birth and its associated complications for mom and baby
+Preterm birth complications for mom and baby

 Preterm birth can mean a variety of short and long-term health complications for your baby.
 Complications tend to be more severe the more premature the birth.